-- Gathering copies of clearances and TB report to carry with you to your school - Establishing concrete travel plans for getting to school on each day scheduled - Learning as much about the district/building to which you are assigned by visiting the district website - Represent yourselves, the TEP, and Messiah University well! - Maximizing your opportunities for learning and professional development when you are in schools by adhering to the following procedural guidelines/expectations: - a.
+- Developing an "introductory packet" to be shared with your mentor teacher and university supervisor (resume, ICI, copies of your current clearances and TB report) - Securing the essential clearances and TB screening to prepare for school participation - Establishing concrete travel plans for getting to school on each day scheduled - Learning as much about the district/building to which you are assigned by visiting the district website - Represent yourselves, the GPE, and Messiah University well! - Maximizing your opportunities for learning and professional development when you are in schools by adhering to the following procedural guidelines/expectations: - a.
 Respecting and abiding by the policies and procedures of the school and classroom to which you are assigned; communicate and dress professionally; attain and review school policies and classroom rules for reference. - b.
 Arriving punctually at your assigned school every morning at the time teachers are expected to arrive at the building. - c.
-Remaining at the field experience site as long as possible, departing appropriately to safely return to campus for any scheduled classes; (When Messiah University is not in session for fall, spring, or holiday recesses, you are not required to report to your field experience classroom but may do so with prior arrangements with your mentor and principal.
+Remaining at the field experience site as long as possible; (When Messiah University is not in session for fall, spring, or holiday recesses, you are not required to report to your field experience classroom but may do so with prior arrangements with your mentor and principal.
 If your school holds a teacher in-service day on an in-school day, please attend with permission.) - d.
-Notifying mentor teacher and university supervisor immediately in the event of illness or a serious, unavoidable conflict with your school attendance.
-Report absence to the TEP using electronic reporting system on Falcon Link. - e.
+Notifying mentor teacher and university supervisor immediately in the event of illness or a serious, unavoidable conflict with your school attendance (TEP consultation will determine the need for additional classroom time to compensate for absences).
+Report absence to the TEP using electronic reporting system through Falcon Link. - e.
 Being attentive to news and weather reports since school delays/closings may occur; (If your district declares a one or two-hour delay, please report to your school at the appropriate, delayed time.
 Be sure to clarify these expectations with your mentor teacher in advance of any inclement weather.)
 Observing a delayed schedule will be a learning experience. - f.
-Maintaining an accurate, written account of time/activities in school; students are expected to be in schools each day they are scheduled; (a minimum of 120 hours must be logged to fulfill the field experience requirement for Prek-4, Dual & Middle Level; 80 hours for Secondary & K-12).
+Maintaining an accurate, written account of time/activities in school; students are expected to be in schools each day they are scheduled; (a minimum of 120 hours must be logged to fulfill the field experience requirement).
 Submit a Qualtrics report of your school experiences and hours by the end of the semester. - g.
-Providing a weekly reflection and report to your university supervisor every Friday in Canvas. - h.
-Attending chapel on days when there are no school visits scheduled is a requirement.
-You will be excused from chapel on school visitation days.
-You may always attend alternate chapels. - i.
+Providing a weekly report to your university supervisor every Friday.
+The fill-in form is available on Canvas and should be sent electronically to your university supervisor. - h.
 Submitting all written instructional plans using the Messiah University Instructional Plan model for your certification area (see appendix) to your mentor teacher for approval at least 48 hours in advance of the class.
 Your teacher will review/approve your plans.
 Do not use classroom field time to work on your written instructional plans.
 If you do not have adequate plans, your mentor is advised to prohibit you from teaching.
 It is possible that you and your mentor teacher may co-plan or even that you may teach from the mentor's plans on occasion.
-You do need some experience in developing and teaching your own plans - so do not just rely on your mentor's plans to carry you through.
+You do need some experience in developing and teaching your own plans so do not just rely on your mentor's plans to carry you through.